luanfujun/deep-painterly-harmonization/README.md

 Note that in the paper we trained a CNN on a dataset of 80,000 paintings collected from [wikiart.org](https://www.wikiart.org), which estimates the stylization level of a given painting and adjust weights accordingly.
 We will release the pre-trained model in the next update.
 Users will need to set those weights manually if running on their new paintings for now.

-## Examples (Removed a few images due to copyright issue)
+**Removed a few images due to copyright issue.
+Full set [here](https://github.com/luanfujun/deep-painterly-harmonization/blob/master/README2.md) for testing use only.**
+## Examples
-Here are some results from our algorithm (from left to right are original painting, naive composite and our output), [full set](https://github.com/luanfujun/deep-painterly-harmonization/blob/master/README2.md)):
+Here are some results from our algorithm (from left to right are original painting, naive composite and our output):

 <p align='center'>
   <img src='data/0_target.jpg' width='290'/>